uh-class-critics/uh-class-critics.github.io/index.md

 ## Team

-UH Class Critics is developed and maintained by the following team members:
+UH Class Critics is developed and maintained by the following team members

 [UH Class Critics](https://github.com/uh-class-critics/uh-class-critics) will be designed, implemented, and maintained by
 - [Ana Araujo](https://acatarinaoaraujo.github.io/)